Cray-HPE/docs-csm/operations/observability/Observability.md

 ### Timing dashboard features

-- Using argo workflow to collect the install/upgrade timing details.
+- Use Argo workflows to collect the install/upgrade timing details.
 - Created argo workflow to get metrics from the details available.
 - Generated Prometheus install/upgrade timing metrics.
 - Created Grafana dashboard using Prometheus metrics.